cyberjunky/3commas-cyber-bots/README.md

 ```
 Newer versions of the scripts also need AccountRead permissions for the 3Commas API Keys.
 Create new ones, with it and paste them in your ini file(s)

+9) I get error `Error occurred updating bots: Other error occurred: signature_invalid Provided signature is invalid None.`
+The secret key specified for the 3Commas API is invalid, check for possible paste error.

 ### Debugging